Moderate Rouhani Wins Iranian Election in Landslide

-One of the most important elections of the past year pit a socially moderate, internationally-minded reformer against a rightwing nationalist promising to restore economic opportunity to the downtrodden, and traditional values to a nation in decline.
-The former boasted overwhelming support among the young and the urban elite; the latter, among the rural working class that the Establishment’s economic reforms had left behind.
+One of the most important elections of the past year pit a socially moderate, internationally minded reformer against a right-wing nationalist promising to restore economic opportunity to the downtrodden and traditional values to a nation in decline.
+The former boasted overwhelming support among the young and the urban elite, the latter garnered votes from the rural working class that the Establishment’s economic reforms had left behind.

 Still, Rouhani’s reelection — combined with reformist candidates’ strong showing in last year’s parliamentary elections — represents an expression of popular will that Khamenei may be forced to accommodate.
 In recent years, the authoritarian theocrat has allowed satellite television to spread through Tehran, bringing foreign news and entertainment into Iranians’ living rooms.